 - 2.10 This report satisfies the requirements of the following Professional Standards and Guidance of the Institute of Actuaries of Australia:

 - Practice Guideline 1

-- Practice Guideline 499.01 to the extent relevant, noting that it needs updating to be consistent with SPS 160

 - Professional Standard 400

 - Professional Standard 402

 - Professional Standard 404

 - Professional Standard 410.

-Actuarial Investigation as at 30 June 2018
+Actuarial Investigation as at 30 June 2020

-- 2.11 The report on the actuarial investigation as at 30 June 2018 concluded that the experience of the Defined Benefit plan over the year to 30 June 2018 had been favourable.
-Accordingly, the Defined Benefit plan remained in a satisfactory financial position and the current employer contributions were expected to be more than sufficient.
-We understood that the preference of the Trustee was to retain the existing contributions and seek to reduce investment risk overtime. - 2.12 We recommended that the following funding plan be adopted: - a Payments for any outstanding unfunded liability from previous actuarial investigations that has already been invoiced (these amounts have almost all now been received); plus - b Contributions equal to 9.5% of salary for employee members, increasing with increases in the Superannuation Guarantee rate; - c An additional contribution to cover any excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (whereby the funded resignation or retirement benefit is calculated as the minimum of (100% and the VBI) multiplied by the benefit), plus contribution tax; plus - d Additional top up contributions that may be required in the future if the plan becomes in an unsatisfactory financial position.
+- 2.11 The report on the actuarial investigation as at 30 June 2020 concluded that the experience of the Defined Benefit plan over the year to 30 June 2020 had resulted in a deterioration in asset coverage of vested benefits.
+However, the Defined Benefit plan remained in a satisfactory financial position and the current employer contributions were expected to be more than sufficient.
+We understood that the preference of the Trustee was to retain the existing contributions and seek to reduce investment risk overtime. - 2.12 We recommended that the following funding plan be adopted: - a Contributions equal to 9.5% of salary for employee members, increasing with increases in the Superannuation Guarantee rate; - b An additional contribution to cover any excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (whereby the funded resignation or retirement benefit is calculated as the minimum of (100% and the VBI) multiplied by the benefit), plus contribution tax; plus - c Outstanding contributions in respect of calls made at the previous actuarial investigations; and - d Additional top up contributions that may be required in the future if the plan becomes in an unsatisfactory financial position.